Life-Skills Checklist for Young Adults: What Really Matters After High School

 Cleaning and Maintenance: Keeping living spaces clean not only promotes health but also prevents bigger issues like pest infestations.
 This includes vacuuming, wiping surfaces, and minor repairs.

 Personal Hygiene and Health Management: Establishing routines for oral hygiene, skincare, and managing prescriptions or health appointments is vital for long-term well-being.
+Daily personal care routines, including hygiene and health habits, are essential for young adults to present themselves confidently and manage other responsibilities effectively.

 2. Financial Literacy: Mastering Money Management

 Financial independence hinges on a solid grasp of money matters, from creating budgets to understanding credit.
 Many young adults enter adulthood with little to no formal education in this area.
+Financial independence is often the hardest but most rewarding milestone for young adults—poor money management can lead to stress and debt, while strong budgeting habits allow for secure living and future planning.

 Banking Basics: Opening and managing checking and savings accounts, understanding ATM use, and recognizing the importance of avoiding overdrafts build a foundation for future financial dealings.
+Developing financial literacy is one of the most empowering skills for young adults, impacting nearly every area of life including housing, food, transportation, and social life.

 Credit and Debt Management: Understanding how credit cards work, recognizing the impact of interest rates, and knowing how to build and maintain a healthy credit score are key to long-term financial stability.